spkenv/spk/docs/ref/spec.md

 | selectors    | _List[[OptionMap](#optionmap)]_ | Identifies which variants this test should be executed against.
 Variants must match one of the selectors in this list to be tested |
 | requirements | _List[[Request](#request)]_     | Additional packages required in the test environment                                                                               |
 | script       | _str_ or _List[str]_            | The sh script which tests the package                                                                                              |

+### OptionMap

+An option map is a key-value mapping of option names to option values.
+In practice, this is just a dictionary: `{debug: on, python: 2.7}`.
+Any values that are not strings are converted to strings in the normal python fashion.

 ## InstallSpec